OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 ## Overview

-The Prebid Addressability Framework instantiates an audit trail for ad displays.
-To participate in PAF, a Publisher has to implement the following features:
+The Prebid Addressability Framework enhances ad slots selling by instantiating an audit trail.
+This audit trail requires the following elements, that Publishers must implement:
-* Generate Seeds for ad slots
-* Send Transmissions Requests with a Seed to SSP
-* Make available  the Audit Log to the user
+* a Seed, identifying an bid request for an ad slot for a given user
+* Transmission Requests, identifying the seed and the requester at each step of the bidding workflow
+* Transmission Responses, as answers to Transmission Request
+* an Audit Log, identifying which entities have been involved in the display of an ad

+Seeds, Transmission Requests, and Transmissions Responses are signed.

+Publishers are also required to:
 * Expose an Identity endpoint, so that participants can verify the the publisher's signature.

-The following diagram introduces an overview of this setup:
+Process overview:

 <!--partial-begin { "files": [ "ad-server-flow.mmd" ], "block": "mermaid" } -->
 <!-- ⚠️ GENERATED CONTENT - DO NOT MODIFY DIRECTLY ⚠️ -->